 Of course, this isn’t at all reflective of the returns you could see investing in the financial markets, but it does help to understand how powerful compounding can be depending on the amount of money you’ve invested and the frequency at which compounding periods occur.

 You can see from the table that progress is slow at the start.
-It takes 15 days to get from 1p to over £160, but just 15 days after that to get to £5.4 million.
-Essentially, the more money you can keep in the markets instead of paying unnecessarily expensive fees, the better.
+For example, it takes 15 days to get from 1p to over £160, but just 15 days after that to get to £5.4 million.
+So essentially, the more money you can keep in the markets instead of paying unnecessarily expensive fees, the better.

 Taking advantage of compound interest could mean retiring earlier or with a better retirement income.